csharp-delegados

 For example, if we want to declare a delegate that represents a method that returns no value and takes two integer parameters, the declaration would look like this:

-For example, if we wanted to define a delegate that could point to any function that takes a string as a parameter and does not return any value (void), we could do it like this:
+For example, if we wanted to define a delegate that can point to any function that takes a string as a parameter and returns no value (void), we could do it like this:

 public delegate void MyDelegate(string message);